sebmarkbage/ecmascript-generator-expression/README.md

 ```

 `do { } while()` expressions doesn't work as naturally in this position since that syntax is occupied by `do` expressions.

-## `return` and `break` Statements

-It's unclear what the `return` statement should do inside these generators.
-It could either return out of the outer function or abruptly stop the iteration of the generator.
-Unfortunately this leaves no possibility for an early return from a do-generator.

-`break` without a label is easier.
-It should probably break out of the generator expression.
-However, with a label the control flow doesn't make as much sense since in a free standing generator, that scope doesn't exist anymore.

-I'm leaning to just forbidding them for now. `throw` works just fine though.

 ## Related Proposals